-Presenter(s): Jenny Narvaez, Program Manager, North Central Texas Council of Government Action Taken/Committee Recommendation(s): The Committee discussed: Reaching out and creating opportunities to the region as a whole for the behavior changes presented.
+Presenter(s): Jenny Narvaez, Program Manager, North Central Texas Council of Government

+Action Taken/Committee Recommendation(s): The Committee discussed: Reaching out and creating opportunities to the region as a whole for the behavior changes presented.
 Possible incentives we can offer to employers to encourage emission-reduction behaviors such as working from home.
 Penalties for major polluters and major sources of emissions.

-Motion made by: Item passed unanimously: Item failed unanimously: Motion seconded by: Item passed on a divided vote: Item failed on a divided vote:
+Item passed unanimously: Item passed on a divided vote: Item failed unanimously: Item failed on a divided vote: